 Status: Passed the Senate with bipartisan support in both the House and Senate and has been sent to the Governor for his signature.

 Senate joint resolution 2 – Freedom of the Press Day

 The bill seeks to honor of the victims of The Capital Gazette shooting by declaring June 28th “Freedom of the Press Day” in Maryland.

 Status: Passed unanimously in the Senate and the House, signed by the Governor, and goes into effect immediately.

 Senate Bill 505: Environmental Violations – Reporting Requirements

 This would require the Maryland Department of the Environment to collect and publish user-friendly data on environmental violations such as sediment erosion and critical area violation cases.
 Read more about the bill here from our South River Riverkeeper, Jesse Iliff.
 2018 was the rainiest year on record, and is critical that sediment erosion violations are being properly tracked and easily accessible so we can better understand if there is more we need to do to solve this problem.
 SB 505 requires the jurisdictions with delegated authority to enforce sediment and erosion control laws to submit an annual report to the Maryland Department of the Environment (MDE) by January 1 of each year.
 MDE would then be required to post this information online, as well as report it to the General Assembly and Governor.

-Status: Passed the Senate and now in the House.
-The House Bill passed the House and is now in the Senate.
+Status: Passed the Senate and the House and will now be sent to the Governor for his signature.